 If the COVID-19 pandemic has taught us anything, it is that access to healthcare and the associated experience varies wildly depending upon location, technology, and the language you speak.
-RJ Marshall explains how language access services can make the healthcare experience more equitable for users with no or limited English.
+This blog explains how language access services can make the healthcare experience more equitable for users with no or limited English.

 Many healthcare plans and providers invested millions into language access prior to the COVID-19 pandemic.
 Their goal was to make access more equitable and within reach.
 For some, it was simply the “right thing to do;” for others, the goal was to improve the member and patient experience and to drive revenue growth within the sizable community of users with limited-English proficiency (LEP).